 - Opt-outs: When it comes to subscriber lists, churn, though unfortunate, is often unavoidable.
 People lose interest for a variety of reasons, so it’s normal to lose a few here and there.
 However, monitor these numbers, because it’s important to know what’s normal for your business and your lists so that you can diagnose when there’s a problem.
 If your unsubscribe number spikes following a particular blast, be sure to audit the message to determine what could have prompted the mass action.
 This number should never be more than 2-3%, so if you’re seeing a lot of people opting out, be sure to review these common mistakes.

-Search Terms: get started with sms marketing, get started with text marketing, sms marketing, text marketing, text message marketing, marketing tips, text campaign tips
+Search Strings: get started with sms marketing, get started with text marketing, sms marketing, text marketing, text message marketing, marketing tips, text campaign tips